blokks/legacy-docs/docs outline.md

 ## Update row and column sizes
-Depending on [the chosen layout](http://design/layout), you can use `custom properties` to update the size of rows and columns of your schedule.
+Depending on [the chosen layout](http://design/layout), you can use *custom properties* to update the size of rows and columns of your schedule.

-For `column` layouts these properties are:
+For `columns` layout these properties are:

 | Property | Description |
 |----------|-------------|